microsoft/springai-kubernetes-workshop/README.md

 Cookbook is a Java-based application designed to manage and organize recipes.
 It provides a simple interface for storing, retrieving, and sharing recipes.

-This demo is created for the 42Berlin and Devoxx France workshops.
+This demo is created for the 42Berlin, Devoxx France and Belgium workshops.

 ## Features